michaelx/Launchbot/README.md

 ## Description

-Launchbot enables you to easily open Sets of all your favorite Websites with just one Click.
+Launchbot enables you to easily open sets of all your favorite websites with just one click.

-It's like restoring Tabs, but on any Computer and Browser.
-Additional you can use the build in Google Search Bar for a fresh start.
-Or just quick-launch a Website through the Favorite Bar at the Top.
+It's like restoring tabs, but on any computer and browser.
+You can also search Google or just quick-launch one of your favorite websites.

 * **Install Instruction:** http://launchbot.michaelxander.de/about.html
 * **Changelog:** http://launchbot.michaelxander.de/changelog.html